ManticoreGamesInc/platform-documentation/src/tutorials/environment_art.md

 ![Terrain Painted Path](../img/EnvironIntro/EnvironmentalArt/EnvironmentalArt_StonePath.png){: .center loading="lazy" }

 !!!
 Hint
-    You can hold <kbd>Alt</kbd> while dragging on the scene to unpaint materials from areas that you recently painted.
+    You can hold ++Alt++ while dragging on the scene to unpaint materials from areas that you recently painted.

 ### Paint the River Bottom